SPG2001/miniproject3SGabel/README.md

 This project would have been another website that would have stored data for the bot.
 I did not have enough time to make it, unfortunately, so the code is basically just a partially completed husk of the Django tutorial.
+Unfortunately it is unable to reach the polls section of the code, and I truly do not know why.

 ### To install requirements, use the following command:
 ```